 Once you’ve got the figure that you take home each month, it’s important that you then deduct the costs of any necessities in your life.
 Everyone can cut corners to save money, but at the end of the day, there are outgoings that the majority find themselves having to pay.
 Some common examples of essential costs include:

 - Rent or mortgage payments

 There are other costs and contracts that you may have to pay too.
-These can include things like a car and car insurance to be able to get to your job.
-It could be internet to be able to work from home.
-It could be a phone to keep in touch with others.
-It could be outstanding credit card minimum payments, loan payments or other finance payments that you are contracted to pay.
-Make sure to include these costs in your essential outgoings too.
+You should review these and see if you can find a better deal if you think you are paying too much.
+For example, a car and car insurance to be able to get to your job, you could look at an erie car insurance review to see if offers a cheaper policy.
+If you need internet to be able to work from home or a phone to keep in touch with others, see if you can get a year’s contract at a cheaper price.
+If you have outstanding credit card minimum payments, loan payments, or other financial payments that you are contracted to pay then make sure to include these costs in your essential outgoings too.